TRPA1

 TRPA1 is an ion channel located on the plasma membrane of many human and animal cells.
 This ion channel is best known as a sensor for pain, cold and itch in humans and other mammals, as well as a sensor for environmental irritants giving rise to other protective responses (tears, airway resistance, and cough).

 Function

 TRPA1 is a member of the transient receptor potential channel family.
 TRPA1 contains 14 N-terminal ankyrin repeats and is believed to function as a mechanical and chemical stress sensor.
-One of the specific functions of this protein studies involves a role in the detection, integration and initiation of pain signals in the peripheral nervous system.
+One of the specific functions of this protein involves a role in the detection, integration, and initiation of pain signals in the peripheral nervous system.
 It can be activated at sites of tissue injury or sites of inflammation directly by endogenous mediators or indirectly as a downstream target via signaling from a number of distinct G-protein coupled receptors (GPCRs), such as bradykinin.